qjon/angular2-tree/README.md

     npm start

-If you would like to use demo with real API then run real backend written in NestJS
+If you would like to use demo with real API then you have to make small change.
+In _demo/srx/app/treeTwo.component.ts_ change injection from _TreeTwoNodeService_ to _TreeTwoNodeBackendService_.
+Then run real backend written in NestJS

     cd backend
     npm install
     npm start

-in second terminal run tree application
+and in second terminal run tree application

     npm start